MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/03/devtools-111.md

 Microsoft Edge 109 introduced the **Selector Stats** feature in the **Performance** tool.
 With the **Enable advanced rendering instrumentation (slow)** setting turned on in the **Performance** tool, selecting any **Recalculate Styles** event in the flame chart adds a **Selector Stats** tab in the bottom pane.
 See [Debug long-running Recalculate Style events with new selector stats](../../2023/01/devtools-109.md#debug-long-running-recalculate-style-events-with-new-selector-stats) in _What's new in DevTools (Microsoft Edge 109)_.

 In Microsoft Edge 111, you can now export the **Selector Stats** table for each **Recalculate Styles** event to a Microsoft Excel workbook.
-You can then use Excel to do aggregate selector performance analysis, and identify the costliest selectors over the lifetime of the profile.
+You can then use Excel to do aggregate selector performance analysis, and identify the most costly selectors over the lifetime of the profile.

 To export the **Selector Stats** table: